GallaFrancesco/mvc/README.md

 # mvc

 Minimal MPD music visualizer, based on curses.
 Works by reading the fifo output of an MPD instance.
+Now with real-time beat detection and display!

 ![ExampleBeat](./pics/pic4.png)
 ![Example1](./pics/pic1.png)